David Frost (golfer): Early life

-Frost was born in Cape Town, South Africa and matriculated at Paarl Boys' High School in 1977.
+Frost was born in Cape Town, South Africa and graduated from Paarl Boys' High School in 1977.
 He used to be a cigarette salesman.

 Professional career

-He turned professional in 1981.
-He scored his first professional win in his home country in 1983 and has continued to play in South Africa in the northern winter, but like other leading South African golfers he has spent far more time playing internationally.
-In line with many other Commonwealth golfers his first move abroad was to the European Tour and he played that tour from 1982 to 1984.
+In 1981, he turned professional.
+Frost scored his first professional win in his home country in 1983 and has continued to play in South Africa in the northern winter, but like other leading South African golfers he has spent far more time playing internationally.

+In line with many other Commonwealth golfers, his first move abroad was to the European Tour and he played that tour from 1982 to 1984.
+South Africa was temporarily a republic outside the Commonwealth from 31 May 1961 to 31 May 1994 when he was playing in the early part of his career.

-From 1985 he was primarily on the U.S.-based PGA Tour, where he went on to win ten tournaments, the most prestigious of which was the 1989 NEC World Series of Golf which he won by defeating Ben Crenshaw at the second playoff hole.
+From 1985, he was primarily on the U.S.-based PGA Tour.
+He moved to Miami, Florida.
+In 1989, he won the NEC World Series of Golf, defeating Ben Crenshaw at the second playoff hole.
 He made the top ten on the PGA Tour money list twice, placing 9th in 1988 and 5th in 1993 and was ranked in the top 10 of the Official World Golf Rankings for 86 weeks between 1988 and 1994.
-By his forties, he was no longer a regular contender on the tour, but in 2005 he set the all time PGA Tour 72-hole putting record with 92 putts at the MCI Heritage while finishing only tied 38th.
+By his forties, he was no longer a regular contender on the tour, but in 2005 he set the all time PGA Tour 72-hole putting record with 92 putts at the MCI Heritage.

-Since 2007 Frost re-established his career on the European Tour aiming on the senior tour when turning 50.
+In 2007, Frost re-established his career on the European Tour aiming on the senior tour when turning 50.

 In June 2013, Frost won his maiden senior major championship at the 2013 Regions Tradition.
 He won by a single stroke over Fred Couples to claim his first major title in his 17th attempt.
 It was also his fifth career victory on the Champions Tour.
 In March 2015, Frost won his sixth Champions Tour title at the Mississippi Gulf Resort Classic by a single stroke over Tom Lehman and Kevin Sutherland.

 Frost won the Sunshine Tour Order of Merit in 1998/99.
 He was a member of the International Team in the first staging of the Presidents Cup in 1994, and took part again in 1996.
 In both 1997 and 1998 he captained South Africa to victory in the Alfred Dunhill Cup at the Old Course in St Andrews, Scotland.
 His teammates were Ernie Els and Retief Goosen on both occasions.

 Private life

-The son of a vintner himself, Frost owns a winery in the Western Cape, South Africa, which produces vintages named after golf legends such as Jack Nicklaus and Arnold Palmer.
+The son of a vintner himself, Frost owns a winery in the Western Cape, South Africa, which produces vintages named after golf legends such as Jack Nicklaus and the late Arnold Palmer.